 The bins for a coverage point can be automatically created by SystemVerilog or explicitly defined using the bins construct to name each bin.
 If the bins are not explicitly defined, they are automatically created by SystemVerilog.
-The number of automatically created bins can be controlled using the auto_bin_max coverage option.
-Coverage options are described in Section 20.7.
+The number of automatically created bins can be controlled using the auto\bin\max coverage option.
+Coverage options are described in Section 20.6.

 The bins construct allows creating a separate bin for each value in the given range-list, or a single bin for the entire range of values.
 To create a separate bin for each value (an array of bins) the square brackets, [], must follow the bin name.
-The range_list used to specify the set of values associated with a bin shall be constant expressions, instance constants (for classes only) or non-ref arguments to the coverage group.
+To create a fixed number of bins for a set of values, a number may be specified inside the square brackets.
+The range\list used to specify the set of values associated with a bin shall be constant expressions, instance constants (for classes only) or non-ref arguments to the coverage group.